minya/videodlbot/README.md

    cp .env.docker.sample .env
    ```

-2. Edit the `.env` file to add your Telegram Bot Token.
+2. Edit the `.env` file to add your Telegram Bot Token and User ID.

 3. Build and start the container:
    ```